 The board of education has adopted policies that govern the operation of the school district.
 A complete policy manual is available on the district's website.
 These manuals will be updated as the board adopts new policies or modifies existing policies.
 In particular, the 4000 series deals with policies that affect personnel.
 Additionally, the Board has authorized the Superintendent and his or her designee to adopt rules and directives regarding the conduct of students, staff, and other persons.
 Many of these rules and directives are published in the Student Handbook, Staff Handbook, and Activity Handbook, respectively.
 Each of these handbooks are available on the district's website and in the main administrative office.
-By signing the Staff Handbooks, rules, and directives, their application to you, and that you have had an opportunity to discuss any questions with the administration.
-Link: INSERT HYPERLINK TO SITE W FULL BOARD POLICIES
+By signing the Staff Handbook Form, you agree that you have read and understood these policies, handbooks, rules, and directives, their application to you, and that you have had an opportunity to discuss any questions with the administration.